ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Delete the file boot.id in the root folder of game if existing, open the game by vc3.xbe, and start emulation.
 Press Alt-Enter to switch to fullscreen.
 Due to limitations of Cxbx-Reloaded, aim will have some distortions at corners of the screen.

 For Silent Scope 2 (in Silent Scope Complete), select EMS TopGun II in Input settings, use Default Bindings.
-Assign Gamepad RS Button to a button to hide Laser point in game, also assign Gamepad D-pad Up/Down/Left/Right to buttons for menu navigation when necessary.
+Assign Gamepad RS Button to a button/motion to hide Laser point in game, also assign Gamepad D-pad Up/Down/Left/Right to buttons/motions for menu navigation when necessary.

 <br>